-Over the last 18 years, I have witnessed a strong correlation between the success of a Corporate Performance Management (CPM) implementation and the degree of executive involvement in the implementation.
+Over the last 18 years, I have witnessed a strong correlation between the success of a Enterprise Performance Management (EPM) implementation and the degree of executive involvement in the implementation.
 The decisions made during the implementation are strategic and will impact almost everyone in the organization.

-I’ve outlined the 4 main reasons that executives ought to be significantly involved in the implementation of CPM:
+I’ve outlined the 4 main reasons that executives ought to be significantly involved in the implementation of EPM:

 Opportunity for Business Process Improvement